antonlindstrom/sorts/README.md

 * Benchmark: `make benchmark`
 * Test coverage: `make coverage`

-I'm sure this could be used for something but I strongly recommend not using this in production.
+I'm sure this could be used for something useful but I strongly recommend not using this in production.